Let’s be honest: There’s a ton of conflicting information out there about what actually works in sales, about how to be a better salesperson. Right?

 Take the pressure off of yourself.
+Forget about the pressure from your sales manager.
 Get rid of your nerves.
+It’s JUST a sales meeting.
 If you’re selling while nervous, you’re in big trouble.
 Once you realize they can’t hurt you, you free yourself up to dramatically improve and become a far better salesperson.

 2. Take them off the pedestal.

 Many salespeople put their prospects on a pedestal.
 They look up at prospects like they’re magical beings.
 But guess what?
 Your prospects—even your high-level prospects—are just people.

 They have good days.
 They have bad days.
 They might have certain qualities that seem impressive, but I guarantee you they also have weird, pathetic, gross qualities, too—because they’re only human.
 And humans are just humans.

 It doesn’t matter if they’re famous, if they’re a celebrity, or if they’re the CEO of a Fortune 500 company.
 They’re just people.
 Their spouse is probably mad at them.
 Their kids are annoyed with them.
 They’re just people.

 So take them off that pedestal and see them as peers, as opposed to special people who are somehow above you.
 This is a really important distinction if you want to learn how to be a better salesperson on a sales call.
 If you think that your prospect is inherently superior to you, you’re going to be selling from a place of massive weakness.